sharedlabs/notification-manager/README.md

 ### How it works

-Append the <notify-manager> element anywhere in the dom.
+Append the `notify-manager` element anywhere in the dom.
 By default it will listen to all notify events up to the document.

 ```html
 <notify-manager></notify-manager>
 ```

-Then in the javascript you can dispatch notify events.
+Then use javascript to dispatch notify events.

 ```js
 const notifyEvent = new CustomEvent('notify-error', {